-The part-time, evening program in Cosmetics and Fragrance Marketing and Management is recognized as a think tank for emerging industry leaders to assume greater management responsibilities within their respective companies.
-The program is designed to provide students with high-level leadership capabilities and the interdisciplinary, global perspectives sought by today's industry.
+The part-time evening program in Cosmetics and Fragrance Marketing and Management (CFMM) is recognized as a think tank for emerging industry leaders to assume greater management responsibilities within their respective companies.
+The program is designed to provide students with high-level leadership capabilities and the interdisciplinary global perspectives sought by today's industry.
 Traditional business courses in leadership, consumer insights, finance, international business, and marketing are combined with industry-specific offerings in product innovation and creative management.

-There is also a significant field study component that includes two required field study courses overseas to participate in meetings with industry leaders in major global markets and observe these markets and their retail environments.
+There is also a significant field-study component that includes two required field-study courses overseas to participate in meetings with industry leaders in major global markets and observe these markets and their retail environments.
 A field study to a U.S. market explores actual business scenarios in response to emerging issues.
 The program culminates in a capstone seminar that requires students to work in two project teams, on two separate research topics critical to the future of the sector, and present their findings and recommendations to industry.
-Curriculum below is for the entering class of fall 2023.
+Curriculum below is for the entering class of fall 2024.

-STEPHAN KANLIAN, Associate Chair stephan_kanlian@fitnyc.edu fitnyc.edu/cfmm
+STEPHAN KANLIAN, Associate Chair stephan\kanlian@fitnyc.edu fitnyc.edu/cfmm

 Semester 1

 CF 505 Innovations in the Development of the Beauty Industry 1.5

 CF 530 Consumer Insights 2

+or CF 562 Market Research & Strategy

 CF 541 Communication and Presentation Skills for Managers 3

-Winter Sessio on 1
+Winter Session 1 1

 CF 533 Patterning Global Markets 4

 Semester 2

+Select Two (2) Co Durses:

+CF 510 Cosmetic Product Innovation 6

+or CF 515 Fragrance Product Innovation

+or CF 516 Color Cosmetic Product Innovation

+or CF 518 Hair Care Product Innovation

+Summer Session 11

 CF 513 Corporate Finance for Managers 3

-CF 514 Fragrance Innovations in Consumer Products 2

-CF 615 Managing the Creative Process 1.5

-Summer Sess sion 1

-CF 510 Cosmetic Product Innovation 3

 Semester 3

 CF 660 International Business Practices 1.5

+or CF 675 Global Supply Chain Management

 CF 663 Graduate Seminar: Advanced Topics in Marketing 4

 CF 665 Building a Social Brand 1.5

-Winter Sessio on 2
+Winter Session 2 2

-CF 675 Global Supply Chain Management 1.5
+CF 521 Packaging Design Development 2

+or CF 615 Managing the Creative Process

 Semester 4

 CF 670 Graduate Seminar: Advanced Topics in Leadership 4

 CF 682 Global Cosmetics and Fragrance Markets 4

-CF 683 Graduate Seminar: Capstone Research Seminar 1.5

-Summer Sess sion 2

-CF 690 Graduate Seminar: Capstone Project 4

-Total Credits 42
+Total Credits

 All degree programs require that students maintain a cumulative grade point average of 3.0 every semester while enrolled in the program.
-A student is placed on probation if his or her semester GPA is below 3.0.
-A student is not subject to academic dismissal at the end of his or her first semester in a degree program.
+A student is placed on probation if their semester GPA is below 3.0.
+A student is not subject to academic dismissal at the end of their first semester in a degree program.
 A student will be dismissed from the college after two consecutive semesters with a GPA below 3.0.
 A final GPA of 3.0 is required for graduation.